Malekitsu/MM6-Nightmare-Mode/README.md

    - Leech effects reduced by 50%
    - Finger of Death chance halved
    - Can't Save, use Town Portal nor Lloyd Beacon when enemies in the nearbies (yellow dot)
-   - Enchantment Strength of base items increased by 20%
+   - Enchantment Strength increased by 20%
    - Chance for Ancient and Primordial items doubled
    - True Nightmare can't be disabled nor enabled midway, to play it you have to start a new game.